telerik/blazor-docs/common-features/input-validation.md

 @* This Using is for the model class attributes only *@
 @* The Id parameter is not mandatory for validation, ut just shows better forms integration *@

-@*You can still use a full model, primitive types are used for brevity here*@
+@*You can still use a full model.
+Strings are used for brevity here*@

 <EditForm Model="@person" OnValidSubmit="@HandleValidSubmit">
     <DataAnnotationsValidator />